6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 Your company can apply the following four steps to identify and prioritize material topics:

-2- Analyze / rate these topics internally: Engage with your staff and executive team members to evaluate the importance of the shortlisted material topics in terms of achieving the strategic goals of your company (rate them as high/medium/low).
+2- Analyze/ rate these topics internally.
+Engage staff and executive team members to evaluate the importance of the shortlisted material topics in terms of achieving the strategic goals of your company (rate them as high/ medium/ low).

-3- Analyze / rate these topics externally: Engage with external stakeholders to evaluate the relevance of the shortlisted topics to key stakeholder groups (rate them as high/medium/low).
+3- Analyze/ rate these topics externally.
+Engage external stakeholders to evaluate the relevance of shortlisted topics to key stakeholder groups (rate them as high/ medium/ low).

-4- Prioritize and map material topics: Compare and apply the insights from internal and external stakeholders in order to map the topics by their level of priority to both the company and its key stakeholders.
+4- Prioritize and map material topics.
+Compare and apply the insights from internal and external stakeholders, to map the topics by their level of priority against the company and its key stakeholders.

-This map can help identify the material topics that must be addressed in your sustainability report.
-See examples below.
+This map helps identify the material topics that must be addressed in your sustainability report.

 The stakeholder concern diagram (above) shows that it is important to understand that different stakeholders may value the issues very differently.
 Such a diagram forms the basis of stakeholder concerns.